To be completely honest, I’m not a regular consumer of marijuana.

 As a latent participant in America’s newest craze, the now quick availability of more hemp or non-THC products than ever, I’m curiously watching as the Cannabis industry sets up shop

 I suppose the first thing to keep in mind here is that we’re talking about CBD, the naturally occurring compound in Cannabis Sativa plants.
-It’s certainly legal in the states where marijuana has been approved for recreational consumption, though federally legal CBD terpenes must be sourced from the much lower THC content of industrial hemp.
+It’s certainly legal in the states where marijuana has been approved for recreational consumption, though the now legal CBD ingredients (as of 12/20/2018) must be sourced from the much lower THC content of industrial hemp.

 The high-THC flowers of cannabis or marijuana, cannot be sourced for CBD oils, seeds or terpenes for beer.
 To make sure, the beer industry is federally overseen by the TTB (Alcohol and Tobacco Tax and Trade Bureau) and the DEA (Drug Enforcement Agency) which dictates TTB guidelines.